twolfson/grunt-spritesmith/README.md

           // (stylus, scss, sass, less, json, jsonArray, css) 'cssFormat': 'json',

-      // OPTIONAL: Specify a Mustache template to use for destCSS; mutually exclusive to cssFormat 'cssTemplate': 'public/css/sprite_positions.styl.mustache',
+      // OPTIONAL: Specify a function or Mustache template to use for rendering destCSS
+          // Mutually exclusive to cssFormat
+      // More information can be found below 'cssTemplate': 'public/css/sprite_positions.styl.mustache',

       // OPTIONAL: Map variable of each sprite